Listen to the podcast:

 Every week, we talk about important data and analytics topics with data science leaders from around the world on Facebook Live.
 You can subscribe to the DataTalk podcast on iTunes, Google Play, Stitcher, SoundCloud and Spotify.

-In this #DataTalk, we learned from Dr. Paul K. Newton about how biology-based mathematical models are used to optimize chemotherapy treatments.
+In this #DataTalk, we learned from Dr. Paul K. Newton at USC about how biology-based mathematical models are used to optimize chemotherapy treatments.

 Here is a transcript: